Nothing, Something, Everything

 New York was in the middle of the COVID-19 crisis.

 Photo: April 4.
 2020, 18:02:24 GMT, New York.
 Credit: The Earth Science and Remote Sensing Unit, NASA Johnson Space Center

 Photo: April 4.
 2020, 18:02:29 GMT, New York.
 Credit: The Earth Science and Remote Sensing Unit, NASA Johnson Space Center

 Our planet is one small spaceship floating in the universe.

 “The ISS appeared in the sky for exactly 3 minutes.
 It was moving much faster than we thought it would be.
 It was larger and also brighter than we thought it would be.
-Your father and I, watched it from balcony tonight.
-I know you cannot leave from home, and we also do not leave from home here for the same reason.
-But we have a new shining star in the sky that we share.
-I will look for it in the sky again tomorrow night.”
+Your father and I, watched it from our balcony tonight.
+I know you cannot leave from home, and we also do not leave home here for the same reason.
+But we have a shining star in the sky that we share and that brings me tears.
+I will look for it again in the sky tomorrow night.”

 – A message from Mother in Kobe, Japan (March 20, 2020)